The Food Chain Kitchen

 At 10:00am the first volunteers arrive.
 Some will host today’s Eating Together communal meal, whilst the others will do the cooking.
 Peter holds a quick meeting to discuss the menu allocate roles and brief against any current concerns.
 Then the real work begins.
 Potatoes are peeled, meats are marinated and tables are laid for lunch.
 Peter ensures that safe food temperatures are reached and cleaning processes are adhered to throughout.

-Sophie Pelham Burn, Services Coordinator, takes an active role front of house when the service users – who are all isolated people living with HIV in London – begin to arrive from 11am.
+Anna Brewster, Services and Volunteer Manager, takes an active role front of house along with the volunteer hosts when the service users – who are all isolated people living with HIV in London – begin to arrive from 11am.
 She has already encouraged any new attendees to arrive early and makes sure that the volunteers get them settled in with a hot drink, a fruit snack and a paper before the more confident attendees arrive.

 A service user’s free membership lasts for three months, so it is almost always someone’s first meal and another’s last.

-At midday Sophie reminds all present of the Kitchen Code (to protect, to respect, and to ensure confidentiality or as Sophie says “be nice to others or you won’t get pudding!”).
-She then introduces today’s guest speaker.
-This can be someone from another organisation talking about anything from debt relief or stress management, to interview techniques and peer support; or it might be a qualified volunteer talking about a diet related topic such as the relationship between food and sleep.
+At midday service users are reminded of the Kitchen Code (to protect, to respect, and to ensure confidentiality: “be nice to others or you won’t get pudding!”).
+On Wednesdays, the guest speaker is then introduced.
+This can be someone from another organisation talking about anything from debt relief or stress management, to interview techniques and peer support.
+On Saturdays, the guest speaker is always a a qualified volunteer talking about a diet related topic such as the relationship between food and sleep.

-A raffle is held after the talk to distribute fresh food produce that has been donated by Hello Fresh – a bag full of groceries and a recipe to go with it.
-Sophie then reimburses any travel costs incurred by service users and volunteers to remove this barrier to attendance.
+Travel costs incurred by service users and volunteers are reimbursed in order to remove this barrier to attendance.
 And then lunch is served to volunteers and service users alike.
 We’ve a choice of three dishes including a vegetarian and a Halal option; followed by a choice for dessert.
 All meals look amazing, a feast of colours and nutritionally balanced as well as tasty.

-Once tummies are full and leftovers have either been boxed up for takeaway or enjoyed by staff in return for a donation, it’s all hands on deck to scrape plates, pack away tables and mop floors.
+Once tummies are full and leftovers have either been boxed up for takeaway, it’s all hands on deck to scrape plates, pack away tables and mop floors.
 The kitchen falls quiet by two thirty.

 Peter will take this opportunity to complete a stock check, plan menus for future sessions and to order the ingredients for tomorrow’s recipes.
 He’s also planning the catering for a private function for which The Food Chain has been engaged.
-Sophie is sorting through the laundry and preparing it for collection, then checking the donated produce from The People’s Supermarket.
+We sort through the laundry and prepare it for collection, then check the donated produce from supporters such as The Co-op and The People’s Supermarket.